cropgeeks/hpc-help/slurm-overview.rst

   NODELIST                  PARTITION CPUS(A/I/O/T)
   n19-32-192-hulk           medium    2/64/0/64

-We passed no extra parameters, meaning the job only has access to a single CPU, but it's actually taken up 2 CPUs (``2/64``) in the allocation list.
+We passed no extra parameters, meaning the job only has access to a single CPU, but it's actually taken up two CPUs (``2/64``) in the allocation list for the node it's running on.

 GPU resources